Scope was documented before we began, so engineering and compliance read the results the same way.

 Outcome: Clear next steps without guesswork.

-Many teams choose us because the decision is defensible: you can point to experience, public work, and a calm, documented process instead of marketing promises.
+The decision is defensible: you can point to 150+ organizations secured, 5,000+ vulnerabilities discovered, public tools and training, and a calm documented process instead of marketing promises.

 Attack paths that shape our methodology